msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 }
 ```

-The glossary entry identifier (here: "Glossary1", "Glossary2") has to be the unique, in order to determine what entires belong together.
+The glossary entry identifier (here: "Glossary1", "Glossary2") has to be the unique, in order to determine what entries belong together.

 <a id="translating"></a>
 ### Translating Views and Windows